redarebbaa8/cybersecurity-portfolio/SOC2-Readiness/Control-Matrix/README.md

 - Including a **Risk Register** to connect risks to SOC 2 controls.
 - Attaching **sample evidence packs** (redacted screenshots, log exports, training records).

 This demonstrates a full **SOC 2 readiness program** and provides a foundation for continuous compliance.

----

-This format mirrors what is typically used in **corporate compliance programs** and SOC 2 audits.